Avra-P/sw-api-fastapi/docs/notes.md

 ## Important missing features

 #### Important for Server Application
-- [ ] The REST server should ideally retrieve data from a relational database.
+- [ ] The REST server should ideally retrieve data from a relational database, such as Django or with Flask.
 <br>Currently resources folder holds 3 json files with a small subset of swapi's data
 - [ ] Application code is in a single file, violating best practices on code modularity and functionality independence.
 <br> In a next iteration, a refactoring on projects structure, especially after implementing a proper database for the data would be essential.
--[ ] For the existing logging mechanism, currently prints logs only on console and are visible during application running.
+- [ ] For the existing logging mechanism, currently prints logs only on console and are visible during application running.
 A separate log file should be created and dynamically updated on every fresh restart.

 #### Important for Functional Test suite with Robot
-- [ ] It would be essential to add a mechanism that prepares the test environment by starting the http server at the start of
+- [ ] It would be essential to add a mechanism that prepares the test environment by starting the http server at the start of.
 - [ ] It would be essential to add a mechanism that shuts down the environment after test execution is complete

 #### Important for Performance Testing